will-newmarch/murmuration/README.md

 # MurmurationJS

-A JavaScript library to murmurate DOM Elements.
+A JavaScript library to murmurate things.

+## Murmuration

+Definition:
+murmuration (noun)
+məːməːˈreɪʃ(ə)n

+1. the action of murmuring.
+"the murmuration of a flock of warblers"

+2. a flock of starlings. (rare)

 View the demo.html file to preview the library.

-Essentially, this library was put together to come up with a JavaScript configuration of the maths involved to 'murmurate' things, and as an experiment to see how the DOM copes with elements being manipulated so heavily.